It’s officially a thing: haircare with SPF.

 Without a number, you don’t know for how long the sunscreen works or how often you have to reapply it.
 (But, let’s be honest: even if you knew, would you reapply it every couple of hours?).

-Haircare products with sunscreen sound like a genius idea.
-In the controlled settings of a lab, they work wonders.
-In the messiness of real life, they barely offer you any protection!
+Sunscreen for hair is a good idea.
+SPF in hair care products isn’t.
+In the controlled settings of a lab, it works wonders.
+In the messiness of real life, it barely offers you any protection!
 If you really want to protect your hair from the sun, there are better ways to do it.

 Have you ever used haircare products with SPF?
 If so, how did they work for you?